hctaskiran/head_start/README.md

 - [x] Shared Preferences as Local Database,
 - [x] Dio - Http for API management,
 - [x] Shimmer, for a cool loading screen.
+- [x] Icons that may come in handy in project, several icon packs with visual examples.
+(Still keep adding)

 ## TO DO ##
-- [ ] Icons that may come in handy in project, several icon packs with visual examples.
 - [ ] BLoC state management.

 ## INSTRUCTIONS ##